-The Greenwith School in Greenwith, has over 670 students enrolled and was the beneficiary of this capital investment works and has embarked upon a multi-phase construction project including the development of a new Middle School and a Performing Arts building.
+The Greenwith Primary School is a popular educational institution with over 670 students enrolled.
+The school has recently embarked upon a multi-phase construction project, which includes the development of a brand new Middle School and a Performing Arts building.
+The project has been made possible due to the generous capital investment by the Marshall government.

 Get in Touch